 Hire a sign guy or girl – Posting your flyer on a lamppost or telephone pole may get taken down or even land you a fine.
 Hiring a teenager or student however to to stand at a busy intersection and hold up a sign (with your company name on it) however is fair game.
 Younger people are always looking for simple part time ways to earn a little extra cash.
 Have your new employee work a couple hours during the parts of the day when people are coming home from work (3pm-6pm).
 They’ll likely work for 10 dollars or less and expose your business to a whole new audience.

 Groupon – Groupon can still be gold to new businesses starting out, even if you have to offer your product or service at a discount.
 Although not every business is accepted in most cases they’ll be happy to hear you out and negotiate a deal that works.
 It will be your responsibility to try and keep any customers that find you on groupon first through a quality product, great customer service and a means of following up later.
 Groupon does not need to be a permanent commitment, use it to give your business a boost when and if needed.

-Jeff is the owner of Advance Web Solutions a calgary web design & internet marketing agency based in Calgary, Canada.
-To contact Jeff regarding any of his services visit us online or call (403) 374-2727 for more information.
+Jeff is the owner of Advance Web Solutions a web development and digital marketing company based in Calgary, Canada.
+He has worked over 10+ years in the web design industry and blogged for several high profile websites.
+To contact Jeff regarding any web related services please visit our website or email firstname.lastname@example.org for more information.